MYTH: Hangovers Are No Big Deal

 MYTH: Coffee Is the Cure

 FACT: A lot of coffee leads to more dehydration and could make your hangover worse.
-After a night of drunkenness, it's best to avoid anything with caffeine.
-Instead, sip water and sports drinks to counter dehydration and replace lost electrolytes -- especially if you threw up.
+After a night of drunkenness, it's best to sip water and sports drinks to counter dehydration and replace lost electrolytes -- especially if you threw up.

 MYTH: Herbal Remedies Can Help